FKarcher/AB-Testing-Course-by-Google/README.md

 5. Analyze the results, calulate confidernce intervals of evaludation metrics, and draw conclusions.

 This notebook is a capstone project for this course.
 The goal of this capstone project is to utlize the skills learned in this course and apply them to a business case using real life data.
 We want to gain insights about if adding an extra screening step after a student clicks the "start free trial" button will reduce the number of frustrated students who left the free trial because they couldn't commit enough hours to the course.
+The data analysis was done using Pandas.
+Feel free to check out my work in the Jupyter notebook.